 But have no worries, it is not toxic to humans or pets.
 DE is also found in some paints, rubber products, medicine, some types of toothpaste, skincare products, and water filters.

 Read also: Garden Tools List Every Gardener Needs

 How to Use Diatomaceous Earth in the Garden

 Snails and slugs really hate DE.
 Because the tiny dead planktons are so sharp, they will injure snails and slugs that crawl over them.
 Those slugs and snails will eventually dehydrate and die.

 The process also works for getting rid of aphids, caterpillars, and other soft-bodied insects.
 You can even use it to kill cockroaches, fleas, beetles, and a few more hard shell insects.

 It kills them by cutting them up and drying them out.
-So, there are no toxic chemicals involved at all, but it can be just as effective as man-made pesticides.
+So, there are no toxic chemicals involved at all, but they can be just as effective as man-made pesticides.

 However, the problem with DE is the fact that it kills beneficial insects just as efficiently as it does bad ones.
 And it doesn’t discriminate between them.
-It can also kill bees, butterflies, ladybugs, and green lacewings, so you need to be careful when using.
+It can also kill bees, butterflies, ladybugs, and green lacewings, so you need to be careful when using it.

 If you are adamant about using DE to wage war against garden pests, make sure to go for DE that’s labeled as “food grade.”
 Other types of diatomaceous earth aren’t that effective against garden pests.
 Besides, other types of DE may be mixed with ingredients that are harmful when ingested or inhaled.